-Metal detecting is at an all-time popularity due to the popular television programs dedicated to detecting, social media, and aggressive marketing campaigns by Kellyco, White’s Electronics and several other firms.
+Metal detecting is at an all-time popularity due to the popular television programs dedicated to detecting, social media, and aggressive marketing campaigns.
 And as the holiday season rolls in once again mothers, spouses, friends and family members will be planning on shopping for their favorite detectorist, or someone aspiring to join the hobby.

-If that is you, then here are some tips to help you confidently purchase the right equipment for your special someone at a price within your budget.
+If that is you, then here are some Updated Tips to help you confidently purchase the right equipment for your special someone at a price within your budget.

 SHOPPING FOR A YOUNG PERSON